Posted on 6 Comments

 Can I use panko instead of breadcrumbs, and what is the difference between them?

 Yes, but recognize that the result will be a bit different.
 Panko is made from a crustless white bread that is processed into flakes and then dried.
 They have a dryer and flakier consistency than regular breadcrumbs and result in lighter and crunchier fried food.
 Regular breadcrumbs are processed into a finer crumb than panko and are not as dry and flaky as panko.
 They have more of a bread-like consistency when fried.
+Check out this crispy baked zucchini recipe with panko for an example.

 If you would like to substitute panko for regular (fine) breadcumbs, a 1:1 substitution usually does the trick.